 BYOD won’t even be a term in the near future.
 It will just be standard business operations.

-The end of the traditional business telephone services
+The end of the traditional business telephone service

 As business phone services continue to struggle to define their relationship to BYOD, the pressure for greater productivity could make them irrelevant.